mindspore-ai/docs/tutorials/application/source_en/nlp/sequence_labeling.md

 ## Overview

 Sequence labeling refers to the process of labeling each token for a given input sequence.
-Sequence labeling is usually used to extract information from text, including word segmentation, position tagging, and named entity recognition (NER).
+Sequence labeling is usually used to extract information from text, including word segmentation, part-of-speech tagging, and named entity recognition (NER).
 The following uses NER as an example:

 | Input Sequence| the | wall | street | journal | reported | today | that | apple | corporation | made | money |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |